Sarvanlakshith/MNIST-using-SVM/README.md

 I followed two approaches for SvM training.
 First, SvM with RBF kernel and second, SVM with linear kernel.
 Although both the approaches performed well (achieved 92% and 94% accuracy), The accuracy achieved using a non-linear kernel (~0.94) is mush higher than that of a linear one (~0.92).

-The .py file load the data and subsets 20% of the data for training purpose.
+The .ipynb file load the data and subsets 20% of the data for training purpose.
 Features were scaled and performed grid search with cross-validation for finding the best parameters.
 Grid search was done for params C and gamma.